peardox/CGEFormExamples/README.md

 This repo illustrates using Castle Game Engine both using Pascal and C++(Builder) using both FMX and VCL frameworks sharing the CGE code

+If you are using Delphi Community Edition please start with DelphiCE.groupproj

+If you are using C++Builder Community Edition please start with CBuilderCE.groupproj

+If you are using Rad Studio (i.e. paid Delphi) please start with RadStudio.groupproj

 VCL/FMX are used here as holding elements for a TCastleWindow and as inputs to the CGE part of the application.
 The separate CastleAppUnit.(pas/cpp) is shared between the relevant parent frameworks.

 It should be noted that when compiling you will see a pop-up warning you may not have encountered before that looks like this...